onpage-dev/woocommerce-onpage/README.md

 If you want to ovverride this behaviour and import data anyway, you can add use the `wp onpage import --force` command, wich will re-import all your data.

+You can also force the regeneration of a new snapshot before importing, which would be `wp onpage import --regen-snapshot`.

 If you are on __development__ and want the existing slugs to be updated as well, you can add the `--force-slug-regen` flag to the command.

 ## Other wp-cli commands: